twentyOne2x/attnmarkets-docs/pages/users/for-launchpads-and-incubators.md

 As projects gain traction, you can route them into standard products:

 - **short-term advances**:
-  - trade 20–40% of the next 3–12 months of revenues,
+  - trade 20–40% of the next 3–12 weeks of revenues,
   - for marketing, product, or expansion budget.
 - **longer revenue-sharing products**:
   - where a slice of revenues supports multi-year credit.